PNU Achieves Performance Boost in Computational Fluid Dynamics Using Intel® VTune™ Profiler

 Challenge: Performance Improvement

-In high-performance computing and computational simulation, not achieving the desired level of performance can be a major pain point.
+In HPC and computational simulation, not achieving the desired level of performance can be a major pain point.
 Resolving performance issues can take considerable time and effort.
 It also frequently requires an in-depth understanding of the software stack.
 Even with cross-architecture platforms using the latest technology, various workloads often require individual optimization.
-To this end, the role of toolchains such as libraries, compilers, and analysis tools that can take advantage of the latest HW platform's technology is bound to be very important.
-PNU did find performance issues in some of their specific workloads, requiring a path toward optimizing their execution.
-Experiments running the workload on new HPC systems could not boost the performance.
-Execution of the numerical simulation model stayed slower than expected.
-Scientists didn't know how to optimize it but did not want to settle as slower performance could adversely affect scientific development.
+To this end, the role of toolchains such as libraries, compilers, and analysis tools that can take advantage of the latest hardware platform's technology is bound to be very important.
+PNU did find performance issues in some of their specific workloads, requiring a path toward optimizing how they run.
+Experiments running the workload on new HPC systems could not boost performance.
+Running the numerical simulation model remained slower than expected.
+Scientists did not know how to optimize it but did not want to settle, as slower performance could adversely affect scientific development.

-Solution: Analyze and optimize with the Intel® VTune™ Profiler
+Solution: Analyze and Optimize with Intel® VTune™ Profiler

 Figure 1.
-GaussSeidel_single function is the hotspot location by the Intel VTune Profiler tool result.
+The GaussSeidel_single function is the hot spot according to Intel VTune Profiler results.

 Figure 2.
-Optimization report from oneAPI DPC++/C++ compiler showing vector dependencies.
+Optimization report from the Intel® oneAPI DPC++/C++ Compiler showing vector dependencies

 Figure 3.
-7% performance boost after applying this method to the whole code.
+Seven percent performance boost after applying this method to the whole code

 Testing Date: Performance results are based on testing by PNU as of August 3, 2023, and may not reflect all publicly available updates.